eldade/UIDeviceListener/README.md

 `UIDeviceListener` retrieves raw data from the system regarding battery capacity, cycle count, state of charge, and much much more. `UIDeviceListener` also presents detailed information regarding the currently plugged in power adapter.
 None of this is currently (as of iOS 9) available in any public API.

+**NOTE: As of iOS 10 beta 1, it appears that Apple has removed nearly all power information from this dictionary, and there doesn't appear to be any way to retrieve this information.
+The information appears to have been removed from IOKit.**

 ###No private APIs!

 The information provided by `UIDeviceListener` is available in the IORegistry and could be gathered relatively easily by directly calling IOKit.
 Unfortunately, IOKit is considered a private framework and so using it almost guarantees that your app would be rejected by Apple's App Review team if you were to submit it to the App Store. `UIDeviceListener` doesn't use IOKit, neither directly nor indirectly. `UIDeviceListener` also doesn't rely on any other private API.
 Please see the [How it works](#how-does-it-work) section below to learn more.